mathspp/mathspp/pages/testimonials/20250521-1913-christian-tanul/default.md

     category: review
     review-tag:
       - newsletter
+      - newsletter-insider
-published: false
+published: true
 ---

 I love your emails 😄
 I always learn something new.
-I just found out the “type” statement exists in Python.
+I just found out the `type` statement exists in Python.
 I didn't know about `Protocol` either.

 Thanks a lot for everything that you do!
 I can tell you put a lot of effort into it.